Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 - You can record a small focus group.

-You can reserve the Video Creation Studio on the Video Creation Studio Reservation Request page.
+You can reserve the Video Creation Studio by completing the online Video Creation Studio Reservation Request Form.

 Frequently Asked Questions